top of page

 There are several options available to achieve an aesthetically pleasing smile; however, dental veneers are one of the most popular cosmetic treatments that are becoming more common and accessible.
 Previously, veneers were only for the rich and famous - these days, anyone who wants to improve their smile is a candidate for cosmetic dental work like veneers.

 Dental veneers can be applied to one, two, the front, or all of your teeth to correct stains, cracks, chips, unevenness, or small gaps between the teeth.
-There are two types of dental veneers: composite veneers and porcelain veneers.
-Porcelain veneers are the most popular option due to their durability, resistance to stains, and longevity.
+The two types of dental veneers are composite veneers and porcelain veneers.
+Porcelain veneers are the most popular option as porcelain offers durability, resistance to stains, and longevity.

 What are porcelain veneers?